franklinchou/learnings/vertica/README.md

 # Vertica Commands

-Commands unique to the Vertica analytic database platform
+Commands unique to the Vertica analytical database platform

-## Get certain type of table name
+## Get table names

 Table information is stored in `ALL_TABLES`.